 - Familiarize yourself with your calculator and its features.

-- Use mock exams to familiarize yourself with the exam format and build stamina.
+- Use level 2 mock exams to familiarize yourself with the exam format and build stamina.

 - Use study tools such as spaced-repetition flashcards and video lectures.